- What is a Tankless Water Heater?

 FAQ About Outdoors Tankless Water Heater

-Q: Should all outdoor units be covered in the winter or when it rains?
+Should all outdoor tankless water heaters be covered in the winter or when it rains?

 We have to end our guide here.
 We hope that our outdoor tankless water heater reviews and our guide helped you understand these products and their features better.
 With this much information about the types of outdoor water heaters and their features, you now have everything you need to make an informed decision.